-The use of the Internet in our everyday work is increasing our dependence on digitized data and on networking.
-This dependence has increased the importance of securing the digitized data and of gaining a thorough understanding of threats from different perspectives such as terrorists, disgruntled employees and risks involved in their use are becoming essential.
+The use of the Internet in our daily professional and personal lives is increasing our dependence on digitized data and networking.
+This dependence has increased the importance of securing the digitized data and gaining a thorough understanding of the source of threats, such as terrorists, disgruntled employees, and unsafe software.

-The enforcement of laws such as Sarbanes Oxley Act and HIPAA is making it imperative for businesses to look for employees who have a thorough understanding of those laws and how to implement the requirements of the laws using information systems.
+Because of the enforcement of laws such as the Sarbanes Oxley Act and HIPAA, businesses must look for employees who have a thorough understanding of those laws as well as the requirements of the laws using information systems.

-The Security and Risk Analysis minor will introduce students to some of the above issues.
-The students will learn about different threats to businesses, how to evaluate risks involved in use of information systems and how to secure the network and digitized information.
+The Security and Risk Analysis minor will introduce students to some of these issues.
+Students will learn about different kinds of threats to businesses, how to evaluate risks involved in use of information systems, and methods to secure the network and digitized information.

-The requirements of the minor involve taking 21 credits, as indicated below:
+The minor's requirements include completing 21 credits, as indicated below:

 Prescribed Courses (15 credits):